adishawarma/slot-machine-js/README.md

 This is a simple slot machine game built using JavaScript, designed for educational purposes to practice coding concepts like loops, arrays, and functions.
 The goal of this project is to simulate a basic slot machine where users can deposit an amount, place bets, and spin to win based on random outcomes.

+Also, I am gonna use this JavaScript project in some upcoming HTML CSS project to make this run on some website.

 ## Table of Contents

 * [How the Game Works](#how-the-game-works)